Garden Waste Collection (Green Bin)

 The collection of garden waste is a discretionary service not a statutory service - i.e. one that the Council is not obliged to provide.
 We had the choice to charge for the service or

 possibly discontinue it completely.
 We felt that it would be fairer for residents to have the choice to pay for a service or not, rather than not having a service at all.
-We are not allowed to charge for the collection of domestic waste (i.e. grey bin) under the Environmental Protection Act 1990.
+We are not allowed to charge for the collection of household waste (i.e. grey bin) under the Environmental Protection Act 1990.
 There are also limits to how much the council tax can be increased and it was felt it would be fairer to charge only those residents that use the service.

 I have an assisted waste collection, will my green bin be collected in the same way?